-EDUC-5370 Pedagogics: Grades 4-8 and 7-12
+EDUC-5370 Pedagogics: Secondary

 The study and application to teaching and learning of middle grades and secondary school curriculum and methodology.
 Experiences in the university and the public schools are used to interpret, apply, and evaluate grade-specific teaching and learning practices.
 Planning and teaching through various modalities and techniques are researched and developed to enhance individual teaching and learning styles at either the middle grades or secondary level.
+(Offered every Fall).